isomerpages/moe-sst/_cca/Scout (Air).md

 #### Goals

-*   Develop an outdoor education programme that focuses on the holistic development of scouts in the social, physical, intellectual, character, emotional and spiritual domains (SPICES); and
+*   To develop an outdoor education programme that focuses on the holistic development of scouts in the social, physical, intellectual, character, emotional and spiritual domains (SPICES); and

-*   nurture scouts through fun-filled and exciting scouting activities that will enable them to discover, learn and put into practice essential life skills.
+*  To nurture scouts through fun-filled and exciting scouting activities that will enable them to discover, learn and put into practice essential life skills.

 #### Values